 The EU taxonomy does not specify how thresholds should be applied if companies are vertically integrated.
 In addition, there are no further specifications regarding end user application of fertilizer products and chemicals and minimizing resulting greenhouse gas emissions.
-Currently it appears that 38% of Yara's revenue would comply with the taxonomy and 41% of Yara's investments and potentially additional 36% invested in Yara's mining activities.
-However, this is dependent on to which extent investments in infrastructure that only indirectly supports nitric acid, NPK or nitrates production would qualify (e.g., acquisition of and investments in mines) and if all of the EU taxonomy's criteria are met in detail.
+Based on the technical screening criteria of the two activities described it appears that 37% of Yara's revenues and 46% of Yara's investments could comply with the taxonomy.
+However, this depends on the interpretation of the taxonomy and to which extent the production of the respective end products can be considered aligned, i.e., if only the value of/investments into nitric acid and ammonia qualify, the percentages which can be classified as taxonomy aligned are significantly smaller.
+Investments in infrastructure that only indirectly supports nitric acid, NPK or nitrates production (e.g., acquisition of phosphate mines) has not been defined by the taxonomy and the compliance with the "do no significant harm" (DNSH) criteria has not been fully assessed.